zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

-# Megatron Sequence Parallelism
+# Megatron-DeepSpeed Rebase

-We rebased and enabled DeepSpeed with the latest Megatron repo for long sequence support.
-This folder contains examples that demonstrate how to use the new Megatron-DeepSpeed for training with long sequences.
+We rebased and enabled DeepSpeed with the latest Megatron repo.
+This folder contains examples that demonstrate how to use the new Megatron-DeepSpeed for training GPT like models with many new features.

 ## Rebasing Efforts/Achievements
+New features:
 - Enabled Megatron-LM's sequence parallel.
 - Enabled rotary positional embedding.
 - Enabled FlashAttention v1 and v2.
+- Enabled new fused kernels from NVIDIA.

+New optimizations:
+- Enabled atttention map memory optimization, where we first generated attention mask on CPU memory and then moved it into GPU memory to avoid out of memory error when training with very large sequence lengths.
+- Position embedding partitioning, where we split weights of position encoding across all GPUs when enabling sequence parallel to further reduce the memory footprint.

+Resolved Issues:
 - Fixed the conflicts related to activation checkpointing when DeepSpeed was used with the newest Megatron-LM.
 NVIDIA introduced new fine-grained partial checkpointing technique, which DeepSpeed was not compatible with.
 Support for fine-grained checkpointing will be left as future work.
 - Major refactoring to DeepSpeed pipeline parallelism implementation for GPT model in order to work with newest Megatron-LM.
 - Fixed model checkpoint save/load when DeepSpeed was used with the newest Megatron-LM.
-- First generated attention mask on CPU memory and then moved it into GPU memory to avoid out of memory error when training with very large sequence lengths.
-- Split weights of position encoding across all GPUs when enabling sequence parallel to further reduce the memory footprint.
 - Fully verified the performance and correctness of GPT pretraining after rebasing.

 ## Setting Up the Virtual Environment